-So, this table shows that the two Page Builders are equivalent in all (or almost all) points, at least in the most important functionalities one can expect from a Page Builder!
+This table shows that the two page builders are equivalent in all respects (or almost), at least in terms of the most important functionalities that one can expect from a page builder!

 Read also : 8 Divi features you should use!